Vanessa Bernauer: International career

-She debuted for the Switzerland national team in February 2006.
+In her career Bernauer achieved 91 caps and 7 goals for the Swiss national team after debuting in February 2006.
 She appeared for her country at the 2015 FIFA Women's World Cup and at UEFA Women's Euro 2017, while she was also part of the Switzerland squad that won the 2017 Cyprus Cup.

 In April 2021, Bernauer was part of the Switzerland squad that qualified for the UEFA Women's Euro 2022 tournament via the playoffs.

 Style of play

 Vanessa Bernauer is a tough-tackling midfielder, who frequently recovers the ball for her team and plays a key role in attacking transition.
 She retains the vision and ability to find a key pass anywhere inside the opposition half, as well as holding a potent shot that can make Bernauer a long-range goal threat.
 Bernauer is able to carry out any number of creative or defensive roles in midfield.